Series · Terraform Agents · Chapter 1

 • Plan before apply.
 This is the killer feature.
 Every change shows you a literal diff of what will create, modify, or destroy before anything happens.
 Cultivate the habit of pasting the plan output into PR descriptions — your future self will thank you.

-What the Aliyun provider covers
+What the Aliyun provider covers#

+State is only useful if there’s a provider that can actually create the things you’ve declared.
 Cloud platforms talk to Terraform through provider plug-ins.
 The official alicloud provider was the first official Terraform provider in China and is maintained by Alibaba.
 As of this writing it ships 300+ resource types across roughly six domains:

 alicloud provider coverage

-Per the official What Is Alibaba Cloud Terraform? page, supported categories include:
+Per the official documentation, supported categories include:

 • Compute and containers: ECS, ACK (Kubernetes), Function Compute, Auto Scaling